isomerpages/moe-yuyingsec/_key-programmes/Applied Learning Programme.md

 <b> Stage 2: Apply Design Thinking </b>

-Students apply Design Thinking Process (DT), which consists of these steps: <b> Empathise, Define, Ideate, Prototype, Test </b>.
+Students apply Design Thinking Process (DT), which consists of these steps:&nbsp;<b> Empathise, Define, Ideate, Prototype, Test </b>.
 Opportunities are provided for students to gather information from users and analyse their needs.
-Students take the extra step in consulting <b> (Empathise)</b> and confirming with users what those needs are <b> (Define)</b>.
-Then they proceed to brainstorm and apply ideation techniques to come up with possible solutions <b> (Ideate)</b>.
-They do a prototype <b> (Prototype) </b>and check with users if this prototype is able to meet their identified needs.
-After users have experience with the product or service, their feedback is sought <b> (Test)</b>.
+Students take the extra step in consulting&nbsp;<b> (Empathise)</b>&nbsp;and confirming with users what those needs are&nbsp;<b> (Define)</b>.
+Then they proceed to brainstorm and apply ideation techniques to come up with possible solutions&nbsp;<b> (Ideate)</b>.
+They do a prototype&nbsp;<b> (Prototype) </b>and check with users if this prototype is able to meet their identified needs.
+After users have experience with the product or service, their feedback is sought&nbsp;<b> (Test)</b>.